 This situation becomes even more shocking when you realize that the VBT is one of our earliest texts to present kuṇḍalinī practices (see, e.g., verses 28-31 and 35).
 Despite the widespread interest in kuṇḍalinī, there is still no study of the origins and early usage of the term.
 Anyone attempting to research it will find information almost exclusively based on late (post-classical) materials and modern reinventions.
 (For example, Yogi Bhajan’s ‘kuṇḍalinī yoga’ has no relation at all to anything we find in the Sanskrit manuscripts.)
 Due to the decline of interest in rigorous academic study in mainstream culture, we have literally tens of millions of people interested in something that is still not well understood due to a total lack of thorough studies on the subject by anyone fluent in both Sanskrit and English.
 (Because there are precious few such people, and an enormous number of worthwhile projects, amongst which the "kuṇḍalinī question" is a particularly knotty problem to tackle.)

 Though I am not yet prepared to do an intertextual study on kuṇḍalinī, I have undertaken the difficult task of producing a translation of the VBT that is both accurate and accessible.
 This translation will be published in late 2018, the 100th anniversary of the text’s first publication in Sanskrit.
 I will be consulting the commentaries, as well as drawing on my own experience, checked against the experience of living masters who practice and teach these subtle techniques.

-So far I have translated the contextual verses from the beginning and the end of the scripture, and about 22 of the practice verses, totalling 40% of the text.
+So far I have translated the contextual verses from the beginning and the end of the scripture, and several dozen of the practice verses, totalling 50% of the text.
 Please note that none of these translations are final.
 This partial translation is available for free in my Download Library.

 ~ ~ ~